jrc03c/js-data-science-helpers/readme.md

 Returns a boolean indicating whether or not `x` contains only numbers.

+### `convertToNumerical(df, config)`

+Given a matrix or `DataFrame` and an optional `config` object, returns a cleaned-up matrix or `DataFrame` that contains only numerical values (including `NaN` values).

+If provided, the `config` object can contain these values:

+- `correlationThreshold` = the coefficient of correlation threshold above which two columns will be considered to be virtually identical (and one will be dropped); the default is `1 - 1e-5 = 0.99999`
+- `maxUniqueValues` = the number of unique values above which a column will no longer be eligible for one-hot-encoding; the default is `7`
+- `minNonMissingValues` = the number of non-missing values below which the column will be dropped; the default is `15`
+- `progress` = a callback function that is passed a single value in the range `[0, 1]` that represents the fraction of preprocessing completed

+The cleaning process involves:

+- inferring the types of all columns and casting column values into those inferred types, including:
+  - converting booleans to 0s and 1s
+  - converting dates to integers (as milliseconds since the Unix epoch (midnight on January 1, 1970); see [`Date.prototype.getTime()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTime))
+- dropping all but 1 of any duplicate or highly correlated columns (i.e., _r_ > `correlationThreshold`)
+- dropping any columns with fewer than 15 non-missing values
+- dropping any columns with only 1 unique value
+- one-hot-encoding any columns where the top `maxUniqueValues` unique values account for at least 90% of all of the values (and if there are any other values left over, then they're returned in an "other" column)
+- dropping all other columns that cannot be converted to numbers (e.g., string columns containing all unique values)

 ### `diagonalize(x)`

 Turns 1-dimensional array or `Series` `x` into a square matrix with the values of `x` along the main diagonal (top left to bottom right) and zeros everywhere else.
 For example: